Alban Roe

-Alban Roe (20 July 1583 – 21 January 1642) was an English Benedictine priest, remembered as one of the Forty Martyrs of England and Wales.
+Alban Roe (born Bartholomew; 20 July 1583 – 21 January 1642) was an English Benedictine who was killed for ministering as a Catholic priest in 17th-century England.
+He is venerated as one of the Forty Martyrs of England and Wales.

 Early life

 Bartholomew Roe was born in 1583, in Suffolk.
 He was brought up a Protestant and with his brother James converted to Catholicism; both became Benedictine monks.

 Details of Roe's life are scant.
 He was not typically monastic, but of an explosive and unpredictable temperament.
 It has been said that the outstanding characteristics of his life were cheerfulness and tenacity, and that his sanctity was unquestionable.

 The disruption caused by the dissolution of the monasteries deprived Benedictine monks of a key aspect of their life: lifelong stability within a community.
 Large monasteries had disappeared and those houses which remained consisted of small fragmented groups or even isolated individuals.
 Inevitably for monks at this time, this type of community led some to focus on contemplation, becoming withdrawn mystics whilst others out of necessity were more practical and individual, and focussed on the missionary aspect.